Understanding publishing agreements

 Publishing under a Creative Commons licence

-If the publisher intends to publish the work under an open licence, typically a Creative Commons licence, then the work will be made freely available for further distribution under the terms of the licence.
+If a publisher intends to publish the work under an open licence, typically a Creative Commons licence, then the work will be made freely available for further distribution under the terms of the licence.
 The publisher will likely ask for first publication rights, this may be under a non-exclusive or exclusive publishing agreement.
-If you are publishing under a more restrictive CC licence such as CC BY-NC-ND, your publisher may request that the remaining rights be exclusively signed over to them.
+If publishing under a more restrictive CC licence such as CC BY-NC-ND, the publisher may request that the remaining rights be exclusively signed over to them.
 In rare cases, publishers may also ask for a transfer of copyright to the publisher.
 To understand more about Creative Commons licences, see our page selecting a licence for your work.

 There is no publishing agreement